pingcap/docs-cn/br/br-auto-tune.md

 The auto-tune feature has the following issues and corresponding solutions:

-- Issue 1: For **write-heavy clusters**, auto-tune might put the workload and backup tasks into a "positive feedback loop": the backup tasks take up too many resources, which causes the cluster to use fewer resources; at this point, auto-tune might mistakenly assume that the cluster is not under heavy workload and thus allow BR to run faster.
+- Issue 1: For **write-heavy clusters**, auto-tune might put the workload and backup tasks into a "positive feedback loop": the backup tasks take up too many resources, which causes the cluster to use fewer resources; at this point, auto-tune might mistakenly assume that the cluster is not under heavy workload and thus allowing backup to run faster.
 In such cases, auto-tune is ineffective.

     - Solution: Manually adjust `backup.num-threads` to a smaller number to limit the number of threads used by backup tasks.
 The working principle is as follows: